×

 Language learners are smart.
 That’s why it’s natural for them to wonder—what are the most commonly spoken languages in the world?

-If you’re keen on figuring out what language to learn and expect to use frequently, or if you’re just plain curious, check out this list of the top 20 languages of the world, complete with fun facts.
+If you’re keen on figuring out what language to learn and expect to use frequently, or if you’re just plain curious, check out this list of 20 languages with the most speakers in the world, complete with fun facts.

 All numbers were collected from the statistical websites Ethnologue and Statista.